daniel-wojahn/zhal-lce/src/site/notes/Witnesses/Bailey.md

 Sections: 1) — 13 leaves; 2) – 20 leaves; 3) – 18 leaves; 4) – 20 leaves; and 5) – 13 leaves -> total 84 in all.
 Note that the sections do not correspond to the content.

 ### 1.2.
 Remarks
 This manuscript seems to be the oldest textual witness of the *zhal lce bcu drug*.
-There is a date of composition (*chu lug hor zla bcu pa*) which seems to indicate the year 1583.
+There is a date of composition (*chu lug hor zla bcu pa*) which seems to indicate the year 1642.
 However, neither the complete text has survived, nor does it appear to be a monolithic or 'single-cast' manuscript.
-The page numbers, probably added later, indicate that the first three folios (1a-3b) are missing, as the first page of the manuscript (hidden under the silk cover) is labelled page 4.
+The page numbers indicate that the first three folios (1a-3b) are missing, as the first page of the manuscript (hidden under the silk cover) is labelled page 4.
 Moreover, 14 pages previously left blank due to the original manuscript's binding have been written on in a different script (*tshugs ma ‘khyug*) (16a–16b3; 35b–36a; 53b–54a; 73b–74a; 84b–86b).
 Another hand also added the conversion table for compensation payments (81b–84a).

 There are several indications that this manuscript must have been a student or research copy.
 While some manuscripts, such as *Bell 16*, show heavy signs of use and were produced in a handy travel size, Bailey — by its size alone (36,5cm x 4,5cm) — is too impractical for quick consultation.